Part 8: Surprise!

 “If you only knew the gift God has for you and the Jesus I know, you would ask him to give you living water.”

-She quite naturally asked him where he would get this water.
-She was thinking on the physical level, not realizing that he was leading her into spiritual realities.
+She quite naturally asked him where he would get this water because she was thinking on the natural or physical level, not realizing that he was leading her into spiritual realities.

 Jesus replied, “Anyone who drinks this water will soon become thirsty again.
 14 But those who drink the water I give will never be thirsty again.
 It becomes a fresh, bubbling spring within them, giving them eternal life.”
 15 “Please, sir,” the woman said, “give me this water!
 Then I’ll never be thirsty again, and I won’t have to come here to get water.”
 John 4:13-15 (NLT)

-To me it is unclear from the text whether she was being genuinely interested or a little sarcastic.
-You had to be there to know for sure.
-Regardless, what came next changed the dynamic of the conversation.
+To me, it is unclear from the text whether she was genuinely interested or being sarcastic.
+We would have had to have been there to know for sure.
+Regardless, what came next completely changed the dynamic of the conversation.
 Jesus shattered her guarded religiosity by providing her with a bit of personal information via the Holy Spirit, which some people call a “word of knowledge.”
-This is something a prophetic insight into a person can do.

 “Go and get your husband,” Jesus told her.
 17 “I don’t have a husband,” the woman replied.
 Jesus said, “You’re right!
 You don’t have a husband— 18 for you have had five husbands, and you aren’t even married to the man you’re living with now.
 You certainly spoke the truth!”
 John 4:16-18 (NLT)

-Now it was Jesus’ turn to be a little sarcastic, but I am sure it was in a loving way.
 The surprise element contained in this prophetic insight, coupled with Jesus’ loving demeanor, opened her heart completely.
 From then on, she was “all ears.”
-Astonishingly, before the conversation ended, he also informed her that he was the Messiah, the one for whom she and her people were waiting.
+Astonishingly, before the conversation ended, he also informed her that he was and is the Messiah, the one for whom she and her people were waiting.
 That was the very first time he told anyone so forthrightly.
 What an unexpected honor he extended to this Samaritan woman who was living with a man to whom she was not married!
-We must learn to see people through God’s eyes.
-If we can do that, we will be part of any number of God surprises!

 As we go through our day, are we looking for unexpected God opportunities to speak to people?

 Do we see ourselves as God’s representatives, who are capable of ministering God’s life to others with the Spirit’s help?
-Are we seeking to be loving, intriguing, and surprisingly compelling to those around us?
+Do we seek to be loving, intriguing, and surprisingly compelling to those around us?
 Are we sensitive to the Holy Spirit’s promptings and willing for his gifts to flow through us?
 Are we ready to share the gospel when we get the opportunity?

 If not us, then who?
 Let’s ask the Lord to open our eyes to see the harvest and give us divine appointments with those whose hearts are open to God.
 Who knows what may happen?
 We may experience our own version of “Surprise!”